srshankar145/frontendtrys/README.md

-# frontendtrys
+# My Frontend Projects

-My HTML CSS and Javascript projects will be updated here.
+All the HTML CSS and Javascript mini projects are uploaded here.

 # Type of Files: